Get News & Updates Directly To Your Inbox

-Getting Help What should you do if you worry you may have a problem?
-Talk with your primary care doctor.
-Then, you might want to see a mental health professional.
-There are doctors who works in addiction medicine or addiction psychiatry.
+What should you do if you think you may have a problem?
+Talk with your primary care doctor or a mental health professional.
+There are doctors who work in addiction medicine and addiction psychiatry.
 There are also licensed alcohol and drug counselors.

-If you need help finding a health provider, call the number on the back of your BCBSMT ID card.
+If you need help finding a health care provider, call the number on your member ID card.
 We are here to help.

-In case of emergency (overdose, trouble breathing, seizures or any other bad reaction from use of a drug) go to the nearest ER or call 911.
+In case of emergency (overdose, trouble breathing, seizures or any other bad reaction from drug use), go to the nearest ER or call 911.